cheeeeeeeeeen/RoR2-Chill-Drone/README.md

 ## More Information

+**Jestar#5233** made the concept art for the Chill Drone.
+- Contact: Through Discord.

 **GEMO#7470** made the 3D model for the Chill Drone, and later used for the icon.
 - Contact: Through Discord.